 Existing text-based image editing methods largely converge on the \emph{corruption-then-restoration} paradigm, improving editing performance at either the corruption or the restoration stage.
 While a few alternative approaches, such as unified diffusion models~\cite{fu2025univg,xiao2025omnigen,wu2025qwen,wang2025selftok} or MLLM-driven models~\cite{deng2025emerging,ai2025ming}, also contributed to the field, this paper focuses primarily on methods within this framework due to its broad adoption and foundational role.

-\textbf{Inversion-based Corruption.} Methods in this category construct the intermediate state from the source image via ODE inversion~\cite{song2020denoising,deng2024fireflow,zhou2025multi}, which allows the preservation of structural and semantic details for reconstruction (\ie, restore with an empty prompt).
-However, the iterative inversion is prone to error accumulation~\cite{huberman2024edit,mokady2023null}, which not only degrades the fidelity of source information but also weakens the reliability of subsequent editing.
+\textbf{Inversion-based Corruption}.
+Methods in this category construct the intermediate state from the source image via ODE inversion~\cite{song2020denoising,deng2024fireflow,zhou2025multi}, which allows the preservation of structural and semantic details for reconstruction (\ie, restore with an empty prompt).
+However, the iterative inversion is prone to error accumulation~\cite{huberman2024edit,mokady2023null}, which degrades the fidelity of source information and weakens the reliability of subsequent editing.
 Thus, recent works focus on improving inversion accuracy~\cite{rout2024semantic,wang2024taming,kim2025reflex}, enabling more faithful reconstruction of the source image and providing a stronger foundation for high-quality editing.

-\textbf{Inversion-free Corruption.} To alleviate the high computational overhead caused by ODE inversion, inversion-free methods~\cite{kulikov2024flowedit,kim2025flowalign,mao2025tweezeedit} bypass the inversion step by directly sampling random noise to the source image to construct the intermediate state.
+\textbf{Inversion-free Corruption}.
+To alleviate the high computational overhead caused by ODE inversion, inversion-free methods~\cite{kulikov2024flowedit,kim2025flowalign,mao2025tweezeedit} bypass the inversion step by directly sampling random noise to the source image to construct the intermediate state.
 Compared with inversion-based strategies, these methods achieve significantly faster corruption.
 However, they remain highly sensitive to noise level~\cite{meng2021sdedit} and hyperparameter choices~\cite{kulikov2024flowedit,kim2025flowalign}.
 Excessive corruption risks erasing key source information, while insufficient perturbation limits editability.
 Thus, the central challenge lies in striking the right balance between editability and faithful preservation of source consistency.